alchemyplatform/aa-sdk/site/smart-accounts/modular-account/multisig-plugin/getting-started.md

       content: Getting started with the Modular Account with Multisig Plugin in Account Kit
 ---

-# Getting started with Modular Account with Multisig Plugin
+# Getting started with the Multisig Plugin

-To start, follow the guide to set up Modular Account [here](../getting-started.md).
+## 1. Set up the Modular Account

-## Modular Account with Multisig Plugin Actions
+The Multisig Plugin can be installed on the Modular Account or any ERC-6900 compatible smart account.
+If you haven't already, please follow the guide to [set up Modular Account](../getting-started.md).

-### Creating a Account Client
+## 2. Create a Account Client

-The first step is to create a Multisig Modular Account client
+Next, initialize a Multisig Modular Account client and set the `n` accounts as signers.

 ```ts
 import { LocalAccountSigner } from "@alchemy/aa-core";